sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 This is our first Julia Project!!
 ```

-We can then proceed to install some packages.
+We can then proceed to install some useful packages.

 ---

 # Installing packages using pkg from the REPL
 Julia uses its own package manager called `pkg`.
 It's installed by default on all Julia releases.

-We may notice that once we're inside `pkg` and inside our project folder, we see that the environment is not active by looking at the left prompt.
-Before installing our packages, we must activate our environment, else the packages will get installed on the default version and not in the environment we want.
+We may notice that once we're inside `pkg` and inside our project folder, the environment is not active by default (_the left prompt will display our current environment_).
+Before installing our packages, we must activate our environment; otherwise, the packages will be installed in the global environment rather than in the one we just created.
 For this, we will type the following inside `pkg`:

 ##### **Code**
 ```Julia